Scope and Topics

 Submission Types

-• Technical Papers: Full-length research papers of up to 8 pages (excluding references and appendices) detailing high quality work in progress or work that could potentially be published at a major conference.
+• Technical Papers: Full-length research papers of up to 8 pages (excluding references and appendices) detailing high-quality work in progress or work that could potentially be published at a major conference.

-• Short Papers: Position or short papers of up to 4 pages (excluding references and appendices) that describe initial work or the release of privacy-preserving benchmarks and datasets on the topics of interest.
+• Short Papers: Position or short papers of up to 4 pages (excluding references and appendices) that describe the initial work or the release of privacy-preserving benchmarks and datasets on the topics of interest.

-All papers must be submitted in PDF format, using the AAMAS-24 author kit.
+All papers must be submitted in PDF format, using the AAMAS author kit.
 Submissions should include the name(s), affiliations, and email addresses of all authors.
+Submissions will be refereed based on technical quality, novelty, significance, and clarity.
+Each submission will be thoroughly reviewed by at least two program committee members.

 Best Papers